drivelling-spinel/tartar/doc/extras.md

                                enables custom intermission backgrounds provided
                                INTMAPNR.WAD is also loaded.

-{DEV} To play No Rest for the Living with Tartar enjoying the benefits of the helper WAD provided:
+To play No Rest for the Living with Tartar enjoying the benefits of the helper WAD provided:

 1. Install Tartar and check that Doom 2 runs with it.